Your Guide to Interpreting the 2017 US GAAP Taxonomy

 Effective 6 March 2017, the following updates to the US GAAP Taxonomy have been approved by the SEC and are supported for filing by EDGAR.

 The 2017 Taxonomy contains a large number of changes this year, including a few new technical features that greatly modify the traditional approach to XBRL tagging.
 To facilitate learning, the Financial Accounting Standards Board (FASB) has published new taxonomy implementation guides concurrent with the new taxonomy to provide crucial information.

-The changes are primarily due to a few accounting standard updates (ASU), as well as taxonomy remodeling in a couple of areas as a result of the FASB’s efforts to streamline dimension and address its limitations.
+The changes are primarily due to a few accounting standard updates (ASU), as well as taxonomy remodelling in a couple of areas as a result of the FASB’s efforts to streamline dimension and address its limitations

 Over 900 new elements have been added, and almost 1,300 existing elements have been modified.
-The main sources of these changes came from a few ASUs, including Leases, Revenue from Contracts with Customers, Financial Instruments, as well as dimensional remodeling of Retirement Benefits, and Consolidating and Ownership disclosures.
+The main sources of these changes came from a few ASUs, including Leases, Revenue from Contracts with Customers, Financial Instruments, as well as dimensional remodelling of Retirement Benefits and Consolidating and Ownership disclosures.

 |New Elements||Changed Elements|